chisel/fluorite/docs/src/api-reference/cli.md

-The CLI defines the following commands:
+The CLI takes the following commands:

   - `new <name>` or `n <name>`: Scaffolds a new Fluorite project by the given name.
   - `build` or `b`: Builds the docs using the `flconfig.json` inside the current directory or the specified config file.
 Options: